Wa7gh/Data-Pipelines-with-Airflow/README.md

 ### There are four operators:
-1- Stage operator
+1- Stage operator:

 - Loads JSON and CSV files from S3 to Amazon Redshift
 - Creates and runs a SQL COPY statement based on the parameters provided
 - Parameters should specify where in S3 file resides and the target table
 - Parameters should distinguish between JSON and CSV files
-- Contain a templated field that allows it to load timestamped files from S3 based on the execution time and run backfills 2- Fact and Dimension Operators
+- Contain a templated field that allows it to load timestamped files from S3 based on the execution time and run backfills.

+2- Fact and Dimension Operators:

-- Use SQL helper class to run data transformations
+- Use SQL helper class to run data transformations.
-- Take as input a SQL statement and target database to run query against
+- Take as input a SQL statement and target database to run query against.
-- Define a target table that will contain results of the transformation
+- Define a target table that will contain results of the transformation.
-- Dimension loads are often done with truncate-insert pattern where target table is emptied before the load
+- Dimension loads are often done with truncate-insert pattern where target table is emptied before the load.
-- Fact tables are usually so massive that they should only allow append type functionality 3- Data Quality Operator
+- Fact tables are usually so massive that they should only allow append type functionality.

+3- Data Quality Operator:

-- Run checks on the data
+- Run checks on the data.
-- Receives one or more SQL based test cases along with the expected results and executes the tests
+- Receives one or more SQL based test cases along with the expected results and executes the tests.
-- Test result and expected results are checked and if there is no match, operator should raise an exception and the task should retry and fail eventually
+- Test result and expected results are checked and if there is no match, operator should raise an exception and the task should retry and fail eventually.

 ## Build Instructions
 ### Run /opt/airflow.start.sh to start the Airflow server